dmitriid/freja-sphinx/README.rst

 freja — a theme for Sphinx document generator
 =============================================

 This is a simple and (hopefully) clean theme for Sphinx_.
 You can see it used `here <https://dmitriid.github.io/xstream4j/xstream4j/Stream.html>`_.
-Or see screenshot below.
+Or see screenshots at the bottom of this page.

 How to
 ======